PacoSanto/pacosanto.github.io/README.md

 ## Help

 Please help me customize the site by giving me advice on how to modify the configuration files and the contents of the _includes, _layouts, and _posts folders !!
-If you have any way to help me make my wed site named fsdv.eu better please contact me by e-mail at francescosantoro@go.ugr.es .
+If you have any way to help me make my wed site named fsdv.eu better please contact me by e-mail at francesco.santoro@unipd.it .

 ## Project Structure Wish